rjhalliday/rjhalliday.github.io/_posts/2025-07-19-how-i-built-a-ci-cd-pipeline-for-lambda-and-s3-with-github-actions-and-terraform.md

 Using the same checksum method as the local build, the workflow tries to match the checksum against existing ECR image tags.
 If it can't find one, it exits with an error and a message like:

 ```
-Did you forget to run ./scripts/deploy-lambda.sh resumescan-nlp-yake locally?
+Did you forget to run ./scripts/deploy-lambda.sh function-name locally?
 ```

 ### 3. Update the Lambda Function